sebastian-heinz/Arrowgene.KrazyRain/README.md

 # Game Assets
 Asset acces is managed by `VDISK.DLL`.
-The main assets are `*SNP` files which is a zip like archive format.
+The main assets are `*.SNP` files which is a zip like archive format.

 Header (24bytes)
 | bytes  | type   | description |